£699.00 based on 2 people sharing a Twin/Double Room

 79 miles | 127km | 5,988ft | 1825m

 On Friday morning breakfast will be at 7.30am before we cycle the short distance to the 'official start' point at Chepstow Castle for group photographs and aim to be on bikes cycling by 9am.
 We push off from the banks of River Wye outside of Chepstow castle, heading west towards the stunning AONB Wye Valley where you and the majestic Tintern Abbey.
 Then turning north we meander out of the valley towards the pretty town of Usk.

 As we head through Usk on quiet back roads we start to follow a river of the same name as it meanders through its lush green valley.

 After navigating through and beyond Abergavenny, the roads narrow further and trees are replaced with open moorland as we pass Llanthony Priory and climb steadily the Gospel Pass.

 Once at the summit, stunning panoramic views over the Brecon Beacons and Wye Valley are revealed, we descend the twisting mountain road into lunch at historic Hay-on-Wye.
 After this we venture deeper into Wales on quiet rural back roads.
 Against the back drop of distant mountains we cycle on to Llandrindod Wells and the comfort of our Hotel.

 Day 2: Llandrindod Wells to Aberdovey

 76 miles | 122km | 5905ft | 1799m

-Today we are exploring Mid-Wales with its meandering rivers and valleys, as we cycle our way towards Bala.
-There is an optional detour which is 14 miles shorter and has 2400ft less ascent but bypasses the breathtaking landscape of the Elan Valley, a hidden gem in the heart of Wales.
-We cycle this linear trail around the Elan Valley on the NCN81 then circle back towards Rhayader.
+Today we are exploring Mid-Wales with its meandering rivers and valleys, as we cycle our way towards Aberdovey via the breathtaking landscape of the Elan Valley, a hidden gem in the heart of Wales.
+From here we head North West on quiet backroads towards the coast including a 5 mile descents into Talybont regarded one of the best in Wales.

 Day 3: Aberdovey to Caernarfon